spack/spack/lib/spack/docs/environments.rst

 Further development on ``foo`` can be tested by reinstalling the environment, and eventually committed and pushed to the upstream git repo.

+Spack attempts to minimize rebuilds by checking the for the last time a file was changed and comparing it to the installation time.
+On some filesystems, such as lustre or a NFS, this check can be quite expensive.
+Users can set the configuration option ``config:dev_specs_always_rebuild:true`` to disable this check.
+``config:dev_specs_always_rebuild:true`` makes it so all develop specs will perform **incremental rebuilds** each time ``spack install`` is called and not *complete rebuilds*.

+Adding the ``--always-rebuild`` flag to the ``spack develop`` command will automatically set this flag inside the active environment.

 ^^^^^^^
 Loading
 ^^^^^^^